Anjok07/ultimatevocalremovergui/README.md

 ## Installation

 UVR v5.2.0 and all of its features are only available on Windows.
-However, this application can be run on Mac & Linux by performing a manual install (see the **Manual Developer Installation** section below for more information).
-Some features may not be available on non-Windows platforms.

 ### Windows Installation

-The installer does not require any prerequisites.
-All of the required libraries are included within the installation.
+This installation bundle contains the UVR interface, Python, PyTorch, and other dependencies needed to run the application effectively.
+No prerequisites required.

 - Download the UVR installer [here]()
+- This installer is intended for those running Windows 10 or higher.
+- Application functionality for systems running Windows 7 or lower is not guaranteed.
+- Application functionality for Intel Pentium & Celeron CPUs systems is not guaranteed.

 - **Optional**
     - The Model Expansion Pack can be downloaded [here]()
         - Please navigate to the "Updates" tab within the Help Guide provided in the GUI for instructions on installing the Model Expansion pack.
     - This version of the GUI is fully backward compatible with the v4 models.

+### Other Platforms

+This application can be run on Mac & Linux by performing a manual install (see the **Manual Developer Installation** section below for more information).
+Some features may not be available on non-Windows platforms.

 ## Application Manual